moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

 How To Command Simulated Isaac Robot
 ====================================

-This tutorial requires a machine with ``Isaac 2022.2.0`` installed.
+This tutorial requires a machine with ``Isaac Sim 2022.2.0`` installed.
-For Isaac requirements and installation please see the `Omniverse documentation <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html>`_.
+For Isaac Sim requirements and installation please see the `Omniverse documentation <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html>`_.

 This tutorial has the following assumptions on system configuration: